tlevine/ypotf/docs/interacting.rst

 copy of the incoming message except with the Draft flag set and with the following changes in the headers.

-To
+Bcc
     The confirmation code
 Reply-To
     The mailing list address
 Subject
     The mailing list prefix plus the original subject

-Note that confirmation codes are always in the "To" field.
+Note that confirmation codes are in the "Bcc" field.
 This is better than an X-* field because the server is more likely to support searching on it and because it is easier to see in a MUA.